napari/napari-scipy2025-workshop/napari-workshops/make_a_simple_plugin.md

     - `from scipy import ndimage as ndi`
     - `from skimage.feature import blob_log`
-12. Finally, we need to add the function to the [`napari.yaml`](https://napari.org/dev/plugins/building_a_plugin/first_plugin.html#add-a-napari-yaml-manifest) file so that napari can find the declerations of the plugin without having to import every module at startup.
+12. Finally, we need to add the function to the [`napari.yaml`](https://napari.org/dev/plugins/building_a_plugin/first_plugin.html#add-a-napari-yaml-manifest) file so that napari can find the declarations of the plugin without having to import every module at startup.
 You can read more about how to properly declare a widget in the [Contributions Reference](https://napari.org/dev/plugins/technical_references/contributions.html#contributions-widgets).
     In addition, we can declare plugin contributions to [napari menus](https://napari.org/dev/naps/6-contributable-menus.html#plugin-submenus)